Remote acupuncture balances vital energy (Qi) in the body's meridians, identifying and clearing blockages that cause physical or emotional issues.

 Guided relaxation (supporting the nervous system so the body can settle and respond)

-What is my role during a remote session?
+What is my role as a patient during a remote session?

 Your job is simple: